Ryan Ellis (racing driver)

 Ryan James Ellis (born November 29, 1989) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Xfinity Series, driving the No. 43 Chevrolet Camaro for Alpha Prime Racing.
-He has previously raced in NASCAR Camping World Truck Series and the NASCAR Cup Series.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 02 Chevrolet Camaro SS for Young's Motorsports.
+He has also competed in the NASCAR Cup Series and NASCAR Craftsman Truck Series in the past.

 Racing career

 Early career (1994–2005)

-A third-generation racecar driver, Ellis began driving Quarter Midgets at age 4 and nearly won the first QMA Dirt National Championship race he ever entered.
-He then went on to a stellar 7-year career in Quarter Midgets, becoming Virginia's all-time QMA leader and one of the most successful open-wheel racers in the state.
+A third-generation racecar driver, Ellis began driving Quarter Midgets at the age of four and nearly won the first QMA Dirt National Championship race he ever entered.
+He then went on to a stellar seven-year career in Quarter Midgets, becoming Virginia's all-time QMA leader and one of the most successful open-wheel racers in the state.
 A threat in QMA National competition since his debut, Ellis was soon on the lookout for his next conquest.

-Entering the Legends scene at the age of 12, Ellis achieved national success campaigning the open-wheel INEX Legends Cars.
-Winning Young Lion and Semi-Pro titles in 2002, 2003, and 2004, Ellis toured the nation in 2005 as a member of INEX’s elite Legends Pro division, capturing the 2005 Virginia State Pro Championship and finishing 4th in the National Pro Series.
+Entering the Legends scene at the age of twelve, Ellis achieved national success campaigning for the open-wheel INEX Legends Cars.
+Winning Young Lion and Semi-Pro titles in 2002, 2003, and 2004, Ellis toured the nation in 2005 as a member of INEX’s elite Legends Pro division, capturing the 2005 Virginia State Pro Championship and finishing fourth in the National Pro Series.
 Ellis won dozens of Legends features on the Bullrings of Virginia, North Carolina, Pennsylvania, and Ohio.
 Still today, Ellis returns to the ovals with his Legends Car several times each year.